Advanced-Rocketry/AdvancedRocketry/README.md

   -Atmospheric Detectors (increases info on pressure; when combined with chemical can detect if planet has harvestable/hazardous gasses) ground and space -
   -Temperature Detector (increases info on planetary temperature) space only - -Star Scanner (increases the likelihood of finding planets orbiting a star; higher level allows for smaller planets) ground and Space
--Hardmode
+  -Radio interferometry (lets you discover black holes and get any data quickly) ground only- -Hardmode
   -Must protect space stations from meteors
   -Rockets require life support